ChristianRiesen/retry/README.md

 [![Build Status](https://travis-ci.org/ChristianRiesen/retry.svg)](https://travis-ci.org/ChristianRiesen/retry)

-Born out of a need of [Tobias Schultze https://github.com/Tobion] and myself for a project at [Liip http://www.liip.ch] which then found a specific [merge request into Doctrine https://github.com/doctrine/dbal/pull/718/files].
+Born out of a need of [Tobias Schultze](https://github.com/Tobion) and myself for a project at [Liip](http://www.liip.ch) which then found a specific [merge request into Doctrine](https://github.com/doctrine/dbal/pull/718/files).
 But we thought this works just as well on a generic basis, hence why I built this.
 Most code is Tobias, I just wrapped it up into this digestible package.